Dental Sedation Courses

 • How to identify sedation-related complications.
 When to advise the sedationist or operator- sedationist of any abnormalities or concerns, and initiate or assist in the management of a medical emergency.

-• 27-28 May 2023: Auckland (alongside the Sedation 201 – IV Sedation Midazolam Comprehensive Course) [This course is now fully booked.]
+• 26 May 2024: Auckland – Hilton Hotel, Princes Wharf, 147 Quay Street (run alongside the Sedation 201 – IV Sedation Midazolam Comprehensive Course) [Sorry, this course is now fully booked.]

 Register at https://bit.ly/nzssdregister